Kindergarten students will complete a unit of stars. Students will also be reading fiction stories about first grade.

 Mr. Greene: firstname.lastname@example.org

-- How can we use details from a fictional story to write a narrative?
+- How can we write a response to literature?

 Ms. Bouckley: email@example.com